 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

 Cabiralizumab (CSF1R antibody) is under development for the treatment of pigmented villonodular synovitis, diffuse type tenosynovial giant cell tumor, biliary tract cancer, other inflammatory disorders, triple-negative breast cancer, relapsed or refractory multiple myeloma, solid tumors including non-small cell lung cancer, melanoma, head and neck squamous cell carcinoma, colorectal cancer, ovarian cancer, glioblastoma multiforme (GBM), peripheral T cell lymphoma (PTCL) and renal cell carcinoma.
 The drug candidate is administered as an IV infusion.
 The drug candidate is a humanized monoclonal antibody targeting colony stimulating factor 1 receptor (CSF1R).
 The drug candidate is based on receptor-ligand matching technology.
-The drug candidate was also under development for the treatment of rheumatoid arthritis and multiple sclerosis.
-The drug candidate is a new chemical entity.
-It was also under development for metastatic adenocarcinoma of the pancreas.
+The drug candidate was also under development for the treatment of rheumatoid arthritis and multiple sclerosis, metastatic adenocarcinoma of the pancreas, bile duct cancer (cholangiocarcinoma).

 Bristol-Myers Squibb overview